July 17, 2007

 The Lucy Maud Montgomery Birthplace is a historical museum located in New London, Prince Edward Island.

 L.M.
 Montgomery was born in this house on November 30, 1874.
 Her parents, Hugh and Clara Montgomery, lived here after their marriage and during L.M.
 Montgomery’s infancy.
 Sadly, Clara died of tuberculosis when L.M.
 Montgomery was just 21 months old.
 After her mother’s death, L.M.
-Montgomery was raised by her maternal grandparents, Alexander and Lucy Macneill, in Cavendish, Prince Edward Island.
+Montgomery was raised by her maternal grandparents, Alexander and Lucy Macneill, in Cavendish, Prince Edward Island at their homestead.

 At the time of L.M.
 Montgomery’s birth, the town of New London was called Clifton.
-Her birthplace overlooks the New London Harbour and sand dunes, which feature in Montgomery's writings.
 L.M.
-Montgomery described her first home in her journals as a yellowish-brown house, but it is currently painted white and green, similar to Green Gables.
+Montgomery described her first home in her journals as a yellowish-brown house, but it is currently painted white and green, echoing the colors of Green Gables.
+When Anne visits her birthplace in Anne of the Island, Montgomery used her own birthplace as the model, weaving a personal thread into the fabric of her beloved story.

 The house is now a small museum where visitors can explore Montgomery's first home, including the bedroom she was born in (shown below).